Russian gas stops flowing to Europe via Ukraine – DW – 01/01/2025

 Which countries are affected, which are not?

-EU and NATO member Slovakia, and its Prime Minister Robert Fico, clashed with Ukraine and its President Volodymyr Zelenskyy over the stoppage.
+EU and NATO member Slovakia and its Prime Minister Robert Fico clashed with Ukraine and its President over the stoppage.

+"Halting gas transit via Ukraine will have a drastic impact on us all in the EU but not on the Russian Federation," Fico said Wednesday in a post on Facebook.

 Fico even went to Moscow for talks with Russian President Vladimir Putin after failing to secure some form of extension at the EU leaders' summit in December.
 Despite Fico's vocal criticism, his government also says it has plenty of gas stockpiled and that it does not anticipate short-term problems.